Diegoberamendi/Water-reservoir-Volume/readme.md

 First, the contour-lines Shapefile every 2 m are generated in QGIS (**contourlines_2m.shp**) and the contour-line with an elevation of 3226 masl is identified and red colored.
 Subsequently the Box_clipping polygon(**Box_clipping.shp**) is delineated containing the contour lines under consideration.
-It must be noted that this polygon must have 2 vertices at the Dam axis, that is to say at Point A and Point B.
+It must be noted that this polygon must have 2 vertices at the dam axis, that is to say at Point A and Point B.

 <img src="img/contour_2m.png" >

-**Fig. 6** - Contour-lines every 2 meters, Dam Axis and boundary polygon.
+**Fig. 6** - Contour-lines every 2 meters, dam Axis and boundary polygon.
 Source: Beramendi, 2022.

 The function is called in the following way: